Structured-Markdown/structured_markdown/README.md

 So, how does it work?

 ## Overview
-SMD is currently a python module that, when given a markdown file, will produce a formatted html string.
+SMD is currently a python module that, when given a Structured Markdown (SMD) file, will produce a formatted html string.
-The general idea is that a static site could use these easy-to-write SMD files in place of html templates or the like.
+Currently, the module uses mistune to parse the markdown - the parsing, however is down by this The general idea is that a static site could use these easy-to-write SMD files in place of html templates or the like.

 ## SMD vs MD